In this article, you’ll learn:

 To filter the report by visitor segments, click the All Visitors drop-down menu and select the segment you want to apply.
 You can use the Segment Gallery (default VWO segments) or filter the report per the segment you want to apply.

 To learn how to create a custom segment, click here.

 The notification box displays the status of your campaign and any warnings you must be aware of.

-- The notification section displays the status of the campaign and any other issues with data collection in a variation or with conversion tracking.
+- The notification section displays the campaign's status and any other issues with data collection in a variation or with conversion tracking.
 You can also view the Winner and Smart Decision notifications here.

-- Warnings are displayed if errors were made when setting up the campaign which can impact the data integrity of your report.
+- Warnings are displayed if errors were made when setting up the campaign, which can impact your report's data integrity.
 For example, if you modify a test after it starts running.

 - Insights you derive from your test report, or even fresh ideas you may want to test.